betimer/note/webrtc/journey.md

 ## Then when mute mic, sometimes safari can make u into a media speaker mode (instead of call speaker mode)

-This does not sound too much harmful, as long as you can change the volumn after the speaker mode gets changed.
+This does not sound too much harmful, as long as you can change the volume after the speaker mode gets changed.

-The biggest issue is, however, once you are in media speaker mode (you can fully zoom volumn to 0), when you unmute, safari may not respound as quickly as you expect.
+The biggest issue is, however, once you are in media speaker mode (you can fully zoom volumn to 0), when you unmute, safari may not respond as quickly as you expect.
 And this, causes remote parties are not able to hear you.

 Fix is: find the video element and do: `videoEle.load()`

-I do believe it's Safari delay problem, because I have seen after around 2~5 mins, it can go back to the correct speaking mode.
+I do believe it's Safari delay problem because I have seen after around 2~5 mins, it can go back to the correct speaking mode.
 But, how can you make caller wait that long as silence?

-## If andriod chrome <70, it may not work well with safari on ios
+## If android chrome <70, it may not work well with safari on ios

 `OperationError: Failed to set remote offer sdp: Session error code: ERROR_CONTENT.
 Session error description: Failed to set remote video description send parameters.. (anonymous function)`

 ## Safari may not fully respect the media capture constraint when calling getUserMedia

 Some getUserMedia constraints may not be respected by Safari, it might complain then fail or just ignored.
-E.g. if specifying the frameRate to be 1 (1 frame per second), Safari just capture its native camera frameRate.
+E.g. if specifying the frameRate to be 1 (1 frame per second), Safari just captures its native camera frameRate.

-## Fullscreen mode (Andriod + iPad)
+## Fullscreen mode (Android + iPad)

 To make the apple behave a bit better, browsers provide fullscreen mode.
 This makes it more like running a native app.
-However, in safari IOS part, I can only find it supports on ipad instead of iphone.
+However, in safari IOS part, I can only find it supports on iPad instead of iPhone.

 ```js
 var docElm = document.documentElement;